vacp2p/rfc-index/vac/raw/sds.md

 syntax = "proto3";

 message Message {
-  //1 Reserved for sender/participant id
+  // 1 Reserved for sender/participant id
   string message_id = 2;          // Unique identifier of the message
   string channel_id = 3;          // Identifier of the channel to which the message belongs optional int32 lamport_timestamp = 10;    // Logical timestamp for causal ordering in channel
   optional repeated string causal_history = 11;  // List of preceding message IDs that this message causally depends on.
-Generally 2 or 3 message IDs are included. optional bytes bloom_filter = 12;         // Bloom filter representing received message IDs in channel string content = 20;             // Actual content of the message }
+Generally 2 or 3 message IDs are included. optional bytes bloom_filter = 12;         // Bloom filter representing received message IDs in channel optional bytes content = 20;             // Actual content of the message }
 ```

-Each message MUST include its globally unique identifier in the `message_id` field.
+Each message MUST include its globally unique identifier in the `message_id` field, likely based on a message hash.
 The `channel_id` field MUST be set to the identifier of the channel of group communication that is being synchronized.
 For simple group communications without individual channels,
 the `channel_id` SHOULD be set to `0`.